SuluJulianto/number-to-word/README.md

 - The script supports numbers up to 21 digits in length.
 - For numbers longer than 21 digits, it requires modification to handle such cases.

+## PHP
+### Description
+This PHP script converts a given numerical input into its word representation.
+It segments the input number into groups of three digits, converts each segment into words, and concatenates them to create the full word representation of the number.

+### How to Use
+1. Run the PHP script.
+2. Input a number as prompted.
+3. The script will display the word representation of the number.

+### Example
+Input: 123456789
+Output: "one hundred twenty-three million four hundred fifty-six thousand seven hundred eighty-nine"

+### Limitations
+- Supports numbers up to 21 digits in length.
+- Requires modification for numbers longer than 21 digits.

+## C
+### Description
+This C program converts a given numerical input into its word representation.
+It segments the input number into groups of three digits, converts each segment into words, and concatenates them to create the complete word representation of the number.

+### How to Use
+1. Compile the C code.
+2. Run the compiled program.
+3. Input a number as prompted.
+4. The program will display the word representation of the number.

+### Example
+Input: 123456789
+Output: "one hundred twenty-three million four hundred fifty-six thousand seven hundred eighty-nine"

+### Limitations
+- Supports numbers up to 21 digits in length.
+- Requires adjustment for numbers longer than 21 digits.

+## C++
+### Description
+This C++ program converts a given numerical input into its word representation.
+It segments the input number into groups of three digits, converts each segment into words, and concatenates them to create the full word representation of the number.

+### How to Use
+1. Compile the C++ code.
+2. Run the compiled program.
+3. Input a number as prompted.
+4. The program will display the word representation of the number.

+### Example
+Input: 123456789
+Output: "one hundred twenty-three million four hundred fifty-six thousand seven hundred eighty-nine"

+### Limitations
+- Supports numbers up to 21 digits in length.
+- Requires modifications for numbers longer than 21 digits.

+## Java
+### Description
+This Java program converts a given numerical input into its word representation.
+It segments the input number into groups of three digits, converts each segment into words, and concatenates them to create the complete word representation of the number.

+### How to Use
+1. Compile the Java code.
+2. Run the compiled program.
+3. Input a number as prompted.
+4. The program will display the word representation of the number.

+### Example
+Input: 123456789
+Output: "one hundred twenty-three million four hundred fifty-six thousand seven hundred eighty-nine"

+### Limitations
+- Supports numbers up to 21 digits in length.
+- Requires adjustments for numbers longer than 21 digits.

+## Golang
+### Description
+This Go program converts a given numerical input into its word representation.
+It segments the input number into groups of three digits, converts each segment into words, and concatenates them to create the full word representation of the number.

+### How to Use
+1. Run the Go program.
+2. Input a number as prompted.
+3. The program will display the word representation of the number.

+### Example
+Input: 123456789
+Output: "one hundred twenty-three million four hundred fifty-six thousand seven hundred eighty-nine"

+### Limitations
+- Supports numbers up to 21 digits in length.
+- Requires modifications for numbers longer than 21 digits.